VukAmidzic/AST_abstract_syntax_tree/README.md

 ```
 make run
 ```
-to run your created parser.
+to run program through created parser.
-The result of parser will be a generated assembly code by AST syntax tree.
+The result of your program will be stored as a generated assembly code.

 At the end, type
 ```
 ./test
 ```
-to see the result of assembly code that will be printed to the terminal :) .
+to see the result of your program that will be printed to the terminal :) .